top of page

 Yes, you can vote anywhere in the county during Early Voting, but not on Election Day.

 On Election Day, you must vote at your assigned polling place, which MAY NOT be the closest to where you live.
+(Find your own assigned polling place.)

 What happens if I show up at the wrong polling place on Election Day?